nextpyp/pyp/docs/reference/known-issues.rst

     - **Problem**: This can be caused by the JVM running out of memory.
 You may see the following error message: ``502 Proxy Error.
 The proxy server received an invalid response from an upstream server.
 The proxy server could not handle the request.
 Reason: Error reading from remote server.`` and the server log may show the error: ``Caused by: java.lang.OutOfMemoryError: Java heap space``.
     - **Solution**: Increase the memory of the JVM to 8192 MB by adding the option ``heapMiB = 8192`` to the ``config.toml`` configuration file in the **[web]** section.
 Restart nextPYP for the changes to take effect.

+See also the :doc:`troubleshooting<../install/troubleshooting>` section for more resources.

 .. admonition:: Still need help?

    Search ``nextPYP``'s `discussion board <https://github.com/orgs/nextpyp/discussions>`_ or post a new question.